Charles Andrews - Assistant Professor

 A winner of two Fulbright awards, Erickson has held fellowships with the Carnegie Council on Ethics and International Affairs, the Scholar's Roundtable-NYU School of Law and the National Foundation for the Improvement of Education.
 She is a Leadership Fellow of the National Center for Science and Civic Engagement and a member of the board of directors of the American Conference of Academic Deans as well as the World Affairs Council of New Hampshire.

-An assistant professor of history at SNHU since 2009, Dr. Kenneth Nivison is also the coordinator of the history program and president of the Faculty Senate.
+Dr. Kenneth Nivison is not only an associate professor, but also the coordinator of the history program and president of the Faculty Senate.
 Possessing more than a decade of teaching experience prior to joining the SNHU faculty, he previously held teaching appointments at DeSales University, the University of Northern Colorado, and Saint Anselm College.

 He holds an A.B. in Politics from Saint Anselm College and an M.A. and Ph.D. in history from The Catholic University of America.
 Trained as a specialist in 18th and 19th century American history, Nivison teaches a wide range of courses at SNHU, including American Environmental History, The Civil War and Reconstruction, Colonial New England, World War II, The Common Good and others.